 5. Elvis Presley once handed Alice Cooper one of his guns and asked him to point it at him to show off his karate skills.
 Cooper later said that he genuinely wanted to pull the trigger to do something legendary with his life, but Elvis knocked the gun out of his hand and pinned him before he could fire.

 Latest FactRepublic Video:

 15 Most Controversial & Costly Blunders in History

 MMA (Mixed Martial Arts) was an event at the ancient Olympics.
 It was called Pankration and is the only event that hasn't been reinstated with the creation of the modern Olympics.

 7. There is a growing consensus that bare-knuckle boxing is safer than gloved boxing.
 This is because the bones in the hand are considerably weaker than those in the skull, meaning the bare-knuckle fighter can't punch with full force to the head.

 8. During the making of "Rocky", Sylvester Stallone asked Earnie Shavers (widely regarded as the hardest puncher in boxing) to punch him for real.
 After 1 punch, Stallone vomited.

 9. Sumo wrestlers of the lowest ranks must always wear wooden sandals in public.
 The clacking sound of their footsteps is a reminder to improve their skills.

-10. Karate belts go from lighter to darker colors as you rank up since Japan was poor during World War 2, and dying the belts were cheaper than getting new ones.
+10. Karate belts go from lighter to darker colors as you rank up since Japan was poor during World War 2, and dyeing the belts were cheaper than getting new ones.

 12. Bob Barker is a black belt in karate and was trained by Chuck Norris and his brother Aaron.
 He volunteered to fight Adam Sandler in their scene together in Happy Gilmore.